StudentLoans999/Python/DiscordBot.md

 Action 6 - Added custom features for the Bot (Direct Messaging, Event Listeners, and Input Commands) which are then used in the minigames I created

-Action 7 - Created minigames

 Helpful Information - Resources used and steps taken to optimize and/or fix the Bot

+Action 7 - Created minigames and then explains how I went about making the specific one "Ready, Set, Go"

 ***